Tailhook scandal: Tailhook history

 The Tailhook Association began in 1956 as an informal club for Navy and Marine aviators (pilots and aircrew), who met once a year to socialize and swap stories.
 By 1963, the annual event had grown in popularity and attendance, and moved from San Diego to the Sands Hotel and Casino in Las Vegas.
 In 1968, the convention relocated to the Las Vegas Hilton, which became its home until 1991.

-Over time, the Tailhook Association attained semi-official status with the US military, including being given rent-free office space at Naval Air Station Miramar.
+Over time, the Tailhook Association attained semi-official status with the U.S. military, including being given rent-free office space at Naval Air Station Miramar.
 The annual conventions featured forums, presentations, and symposiums on military aviation and operations.
-Officers were allowed to attend on official duty (called "temporary duty assignment"), rather than leave, although they dressed in civilian clothes.
+Officers were allowed to attend on official duty (called "temporary additional duty"), rather than leave, although they dressed in civilian clothes.
 Senior officers and Defense Department (DoD) officials, including flag officers, as well as defense contractors, also became regular attendees.
 The DoD often provided military aircraft for attendees to travel to the conference.
 In 1991, 96 percent of the Tailhook Association's 14,000 members were male, reflecting the numbers in the naval air fleet, in which, out of 9,419 pilots and aircrew, 177 were women, with only 27 of them flying in jet aircraft.